|

 Sunbathing seals on San Diego Bay |

 MUCH HAS been written about the ability of nature to calm, ground and restore.
-I won’t try to top Henry David Thoreau or John Muir, but I will say that nature and its creatures have saved my life more than once.
+I won’t try to top Henry David Thoreau or John Muir, but nature and its creatures have saved my life more than once.
 Always, after the deaths of loved ones, I go to the woods or sea.
 There I can grieve, meditate, rebuild.
 Fortunately, I have my own private woods to which to go.
 High Chaparral, my 13 acres in the Beartooth Mountains of Montana, is my haven.

 |